 Most companies prefer Alt.
 3. However, this issue is related to baseline simulation scenario for commercial cases.
 Suggest resolving this issue in online session.

+Revision #2 of Proposal 6.1-1

 In Rel-17 SI for the evaluation of the positioning enhancements for commercial use cases, no baseline scenario is defined.
 Individual companies may consider the following scenario(s) defined in TR 38.855 for evaluation:

 Umi scenario for FR1 and FR2 (ISD 200m)